¿What is the fundamental objective of ISO standards?

-ISO initials are the acronym for International Organization for Standardization.
-Its origins date back to 1946 as a union of two organizations previously existed and whose objective was the regulation and establishment of standards for manufacturing (International Federation of National Standardizing Associations (ISA) and United Nations Standards Coordinating Committee (UNSCC)) The initial meeting, which took place at the Institute of Civil Engineers in London, was attended by 64 delegates representing 25 countries.
+ISO initials are the acronym for International Organization for Standardization, and its origins date back to 1946, as a union of other organisms that existed previously and whose objective was the regulation and establishment of standards for manufacturing.
+(International Federation of National Standard (ISA) and the United Nations Standards Coordinating Committee (UNSCC)) The initial meeting, which took place at the Institute of Civil Engineers in London, was attended by 64 delegates representing 25 countries.

 Since then and until now more than 23.000 standards have been created.
 They cover multitude of management areas, technologies and production processes.
 ISO is a non-governmental organization, composed of their 164 members countries, with 781 technical committees and subcommittees involved in the standards development, that has its Central Secretary in Geneva, Switzerland.

-It is none other than establishing recognized levels of quality, efficiency and safety compliance in relation to the specific areas and activities carried out by each standard.
+It is none other than to establish recognized levels of compliance with quality, efficiency and safety in relation to the specific areas and activities developed by each standard.
 Currently there are standards of quality management, environmental management, information security management, risk management, etc., which allow companies and organizations to become certified in different areas of compliance depending on the activities and businesses developed by them.

 “One of the structural principles of ISO standards is continuous improvement”.

-By establishing a methodology based on PDCA cycle (Plan-Do-Check-Act) also known as Deming Cycle.
-The implementation of this cycle in companies and organizations allow them to enter in a dynamic improvement management of internal processes, service provision and product development.
+By establishing a methodology based on the PDCA cycle (Plan-Do-Check-Act) also known as the Deming Cycle.
 One of the important advantages that organizations achieve with the implementation of ISO standards is to provide a differential value compared to the competition, as they are certified and internationally recognized standards.

 One of the important advantages that organizations achieve with the implementation of ISO standards is to provide a differential value compared to the competition as they are certified and internationally recognized standards, which are reviewed and audited periodically in order to guarantee compliance with these.
 This improves the perception of companies both for customers and for shareholders, investors or partners who may show interest in them.